A Beginner’s Guide to eCommerce Shipping and Fulfillment

 - Picking Delivery Methods – Do you need LTL or small package delivery?

 - Optimizing Your Checkout – What information do you want included at checkout?
-Estimated delivery date?
+Delivery dates?
 A calendar for pickup/delivery?

 - Setting up Shipping Promotions – Does free shipping make sense for your business?
 Is there a holiday you want to use to promote it?
 Or offer discounts?